 The full policy and regulation (Chapter 01.04) can be found:

 University of Alaska Board of Regents website: https://alaska.edu/bor/policy-regulations/

 To make a Title IX report, please visit the UAS Title IX website: http://www.uas.alaska.edu/titleix

 Title IX Reporting and Resources

-The Title IX Coordinator at UAS is trained to assist in responding to reports of gender-based or sexual misconduct.
-When a report is received, UAS will take steps to assist the reporting party in making sure that the behavior is stopped, to prevent its recurrence and to provide remedies.
+The Director of Equity and Compliance and Deputy Title IX Coordinator are trained to assist in responding to reports of gender-based or sexual misconduct.
+When a report is received, UAS will take steps to assist the complainant in the report in making sure that the behavior is stopped, provide supportive measures to prevent its recurrence, and to provide possible remedies.
 For more information about how to make a report, visit uas.alaska.edu/titleix.

 Though anonymous reports are permitted, doing so may limit the university’s ability to investigate and respond to a complaint.
-Anonymous reports can be made at www.alaska.ethicspoint.com or through the uas.alaska.edu/policies/titleix.html website.
+Anonymous reports can be made at uas.alaska.edu/titleix or through the www.alaska.ethicspoint.com website.